Fixed Penalties for motoring offences

 We have been made aware of an email purporting to be from the HM Court Service advising that the recipient needs to pay a £25 penalty.

-Please be aware that the email is a scam and should be deleted if received.
+The email is a scam and should be deleted if received.

 Fixed Penalty Notices issued in Northern Ireland are not sent out via email.